ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/00-cs-labs.md

 {:toc}

 # Thing 101 Labs
-In the first set of labs you will learn the basics of creating a _Thing_ using WIndows 10 IoT Core.
+In the first set of labs you will learn the basics of creating a _Thing_ using Windows 10 IoT Core.

 ## Hello, Windows IoT!
 In this lab you will create a simple _Thing_ using a Raspberry Pi 2 running Windows 10 IoT Core.
 The Raspberry Pi 2 is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.